SalsaZishi/justanothercsguy.github.io/_posts/2016-02-13-zishi-wu-site-launched.md

 each other with kindess.
 It ends with a thought-provoking statement:

-"So, when your eulogy is being read,

- with your life’s actions to rehash…

- would you be proud of the things they say

- about how you spent YOUR dash?"
+"So, when your eulogy is being read, with your life’s actions to rehash... would you be proud of the things they say about how you spent YOUR dash?"

-Eitan's mother and grandmother also created a booklet containing some of writings.
+Eitan's mother and grandmother also created a booklet containing some of writings and passed them around the dinner table.
 It was a rare experience to read another person's writings.
 One excerpt stands out:

 "So the next time you walk by someone sitting alone, maybe try and go talk to them and form a new connection.
  You never know, that person could be your new best friend or even your soul mate.
 Life's too short to be shy."